normen/vim-macos-scripts/README.md

 - Copy-Paste the text of `edit-text-in-vim.applescript` to the Applescript Object
 - Save the Automator action as "Edit in VIM"

-Now the action will automatically appear when you right-click selected text
+Now the action will automatically appear when you right-click selected text.
+Edit the text in VIM, save it, quit VIM and the text will be pasted automatically back to the original application.

 #### open-file-in-vim
 - Open Automator